huggingface/hub-docs/docs/hub/spaces-sdks.md

 sdk_version: 1.2.0 # The latest supported version
 ```

 As shown here, the Streamlit version is not configured in the **requirements.txt** file but rather in the `YAML` settings through the `sdk_version` setting.
 You can edit the `sdk_version`, but note that issues may occur when you use an unsupported Streamlit version.
 Not all Streamlit versions are supported, so please refer to the [reference section](./spaces-reference) to see which versions are available.

-If you need want to learn more about Streamlit, refer to the [Streamlit documentation](https://docs.streamlit.io/).
+If you want to learn more about Streamlit, refer to the [Streamlit documentation](https://docs.streamlit.io/).

 ## Static HTML